AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-workflow-offline.md

 ### Example

 You want to qualify the customer IDs from the table below for the corresponding onboarded trait IDs.
-Let's consider that your [DPUUIDs](../../reference/ids-in-aam.md) are stored in a data source with the ID 999999, and your Audience Manager Partner ID is 123.
+Let's consider that your [DPUUIDs](../../reference/ids-in-aam.md) are stored in a data source with the ID 999999, and your Audience Manager data source ID is 123.

 | Customer ID (DPUUID) | Onboarded Trait ID  |
 | -------------------------------------- | ------------------- |